 New York may lay claim to being the great melting pot of cultures, but Zurich, Switzerland puts that into practice.
-Around every corner, you hear the languages of the world spoken: Chinese , English, Hindi, Portuguese and lots of German (of course).
+Around every corner, you hear the languages of the world spoken: Chinese , English, Hindi, Portuguese, and lots of German (of course).
 This is a result of all international companies (banking and pharmaceutical) that have operations here.
-Zurich just feels so worldly.
+This city just feels so worldly.

 What do you do with your luggage on a Zurich layover?
 If you’re on a codeshare or connecting flight, your checked luggage will go straight through.
 If you aren’t on a codeshare flight, you may need to pick up your luggage.

 If you want to dump off bags (either checked or carryon), proceed to the Luggage Service Center located within the Car Park 2 (it’s on Level 1).
 They have lockers as well as attendants.
 It’s open from 6:00am-10:30pm, which will be fine if you’re doing this a layover.
 You should expect to pay 6 CHF for hand luggage and carryons and 9 CHF for large suitcases to the attendant.
 Prices for the lockers are slightly higher.

 How to Get Into Zurich from the Airport

 You have three options to get into town on your Zurich layover: taxi, train and tram.
 The taxi will set you back about CHF 60-70 (or, about $60) one way.

 The train and tram are about equally priced.
 The train is one of those efficient double-decker commuter trains.
 It gets the job done but goes through a number of tunnels.
 Tram #10 follows streets and puts you at eye-level with the city.
 You’ll go through the modern business district, past the zoo, through the universities and end up right at the main train station.